alexjnoble/PASR_python/README.md

 ## Author

-This script was written by Alex J. Noble with assistance from OpenAI's GPT-4 model, June-August 2023.
+This script was written by Alex J. Noble with assistance from OpenAI's GPT-4 model, June-August 2023 at SEMC.